pr0gs-lab/artificial-intelligence/README.md

 # artificial-intelligence
-How created the selection of your content on social networks ?
+How created the selection of your content on your social networks ?